GoogleCloudPlatform/monitoring-dashboard-samples/dashboards/google-kubernetes-engine-ai/README.md

 ### Analytics View setup

 We also need to create an analytics view for the dashboard to query against.
-In Observability Logging \> Log Router, paste in the following SQL query, change PROJECT_ID to your project ID (in both places) and save it as an Analytics View named `Inferred_MaintenanceEvents_Aggregated`.
+In Observability Logging \> Observability Analytics, paste in the following SQL query, change PROJECT_ID to your project ID (in both places) and save it as an Analytics View named `Inferred_MaintenanceEvents_Aggregated`.

 <details>